kranthikandi/Estimator/README.md

 # Challenges
 Creating the Schema.
-Mapping the Json(Providers) and Displaying on the UI.
-Parsing the Json(Providers) and Creating Markers on Gmaps.
+Mapping the Json(Providers) and Displaying on the UI."\n" Parsing the Json(Providers) and Creating Markers on Gmaps.
 Google map Places API to Auto complete and point markers on Map.